NTCC-IT/Too-Hard/README.md

-# Too  Hard
+# Challenge Project
-This project was originally assigned as an advanced challenge for class and was considered beyond the standard difficulty level.
-Successful completion of the assignment earned bonus credit.
+This Visual Studio 2022 Console Application was assigned as an advanced class challenge, recognized for its complexity beyond standard coursework.
+Successful completion of the project earned bonus credit.